-Netanyahu to name Golan Heights settlement after Donald Trump
+Trump Towers in the Golan?
+Netanyahu to name settlement in Golan Heights after US president

 The Israeli premier did not make clear whether the settlement would be directly named after Donald Trump or would take a moniker, such as "Trump Towers".

 Trump signed a proclamation last month recognising Israel's annexation of the Golan Heights - a move which has been denounced as the rest of the international community has never recognised Israel's occupation of the Syrian territory.

 "All Israelis were deeply moved when President Trump made his historic decision to recognise Israel's sovereignty over the Golan Heights," Netanyahu said in a statement filmed somewhere in the Golan Heights, which the Israeli premier toured with his family on Tuesday, and published by Israel's Government Press Office (GPO).

 "Therefore, over the Passover holiday, I intend to bring to the government a resolution calling for a new community on the Golan Heights named after President Donald Trump."

 Israel captured a large swathe of the Syrian Golan Heights in the 1967 war and later officially - but illegally - annexed the area in 1981.